JustASpeedrunner/Ronin/README.md

 Simply drag & drop all the files from the `Ronin.release.vX.X.X.zip` into your main Titanfall2 directory

+You can add the Launcher to your Steam library by clicking the `[+] Add a Game` -> `Add a Non-Steam Game` and then add the executable.
+You can also give it extra launch options through Steam that way

 ## Development

 Northstar's development is split into 2 repositories: